Blobscan/blobscan/.changeset/chilly-rings-call.md

 "@blobscan/web": patch
 ---

-Resolved a performance issue on the Blobs page where the total blob count was recalculated on every request
+Improved performance on Blobs, Blocks and Txs pages by fetching the total amount of items only once and not on every request